-\NAME is effective at achieving high throughput across failure rates and model sizes.
-For the case of 1\% failures (higher reliability), \NAME handles failures at or better than the fault-scaled throughput across all models and cluster sizes, often with zero degradation.
-The bubbles in peer workers are more than sufficient to efficiently execute the work for failed GPUs using \NAME's optimizations (see Figure~\ref{fig:staggered-optimizer}).
-As the number of failed GPUs increases, \NAME is still able to sustain high throughput.
-At $5\%$ GPU failures, \NAME achieves comparable performance to the fault-scaled throughput.
-Even at a large $10\%$ failure rate (e.g., 154 failed GPUs for GPT-3 145.6B), \NAME enables clusters to continue training while only observing between $0.5\%$ and $11.5\%$ degradation to the fault-scaled case.
-This suggests that \NAME will be effective for training jobs in supercomputing-scale clusters with dynamic resource availability~\cite{megascale, unicorn, tpu-resiliency}.
+\NAME demonstrates a strong capability to maintain high throughput across varying failure rates and model sizes.
+For a failure rate of 1\%, \NAME manages failures at or better than the fault-scaled throughput for all models and cluster sizes, frequently exhibiting no degradation in performance.
+The bubbles in peer workers are more than adequate to efficiently handle the workload of failed GPUs utilizing \NAME's optimizations (see Figure~\ref{fig:staggered-optimizer}).
+As the number of failed GPUs increases, \NAME continues to sustain high throughput levels.
+At a 5\% failure rate, \NAME's performance is comparable to the fault-scaled throughput.
+Even at a significant 10\% failure rate (e.g., 154 failed GPUs for GPT-3 145.6B), \NAME allows clusters to continue training while observing only between $0.5\%$ and $11.5\%$ degradation from the fault-scaled case.
+This indicates that \NAME is well-suited for training tasks in supercomputing-scale clusters with dynamic resource availability~\cite{megascale, unicorn, tpu-resiliency}.